XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 # Reliable Transaction Submission

-Gateways and back-end applications should use the best practices described here to ensure that transactions are validated or rejected in a verifiable and timely fashion.
+Financial institutions and other services using the Ripple Consensus Ledger should use the best practices described here to make sure that transactions are validated or rejected in a verifiable and prompt way.
 You should submit transactions to trusted (locally operated) `rippled` servers.

 The best practices detailed in this document allow applications to submit transactions to the Ripple network while achieving:

-1. [Idempotency](https://en.wikipedia.org/wiki/Idempotence) - Transactions will be processed once and only once, or not at all.
+1. [Idempotency](https://en.wikipedia.org/wiki/Idempotence) - Transactions should be processed once and only once, or not at all.
 2. Verifiability - Applications can determine the final result of a transaction.

 Applications which fail to implement best practices are at risk of the following errors: